truth table: Binary Operations 1

 13# Exceptions seen 14# AttributeError 15# TypeErrorI add

-TypeError: contradiction() takes 1 positional argument but 2 were givenbecause the test called the contradiction function with 2 arguments and I just changed the definition to only allow calls with 1 argument
+TypeError: contradiction() takes 1 positional argument but 2 were givenbecause the test called the contradiction function with two arguments (True and True) and I just changed the definition to only allow calls with one argument.

 I add

-second_inputas the name of the second input in parentheses17def contradiction(first_input, second_input): 18 return Nonethe test passes because None is False and the test expects False
+second_inputas the name of the second input in parentheses17# def contradiction(): 18# def contradiction(first_input): 19def contradiction(first_input, second_input): 20 return Nonethe test passes because None is grouped as False (the result of

 REFACTOR: make it better